-Bura Line operate a boat service that runs from Trogir to Slatine on Ciovo and then on to Split.
+Bura Line operates a boat service that runs from Trogir to Slatine on Ciovo and then on to Split.
 You can see the timetable on their website – services run more frequently during peak summer months.
 It’s about half an hour from Trogir to Slatine, and then another half hour from there to Split.
 The boat is a wonderful way of easily reaching Split from Ciovo!

 Getting around Ciovo

 On the Promet Split website, you can see details of bus lines running from Trogir Bus Station to locations across Ciovo.
 Check locally for bus times from places on the island.

 As it’s something of a holiday destination, accommodation is plentiful.
 There’s a large variety of holiday apartments with something for all budgets and tastes.